 A coordination number is a unique identifier that the Swedish Tax Agency can assign to an individual who has never been listed in the Population Register.
-You can apply for a coordination number yourself via our e-service or by filling in a printed form.
+You can apply for a coordination number yourself.
 You also need to book an appointment for an identity check at a service centre.

 If the Swedish Tax Agency receives a coordination number request, we will send you a notice about attending an identity check.
-In certain circumstances, an identity check can be carried out by a passport-issuing agency such as an embassy.
+In certain circumstances, an identity check can be carried out by a Swedish embassy.
+The notice will tell you what you need to do.

-Apply via our e-service Ansökan om samordningsnummer.
+If you use our e-service, the Swedish Tax Agency will receive your application directly.
 You also need to book an appointment for an identity check at a service centre.

 The e-service is available in English and Swedish.

-If you apply on a printed form, you must hand it in at the service centre when you attend for an identity check.
+If you apply for a coordination number by filling in a printed form, you can hand it in at the service centre you visit for an identity check.

 When you come in for an identity check, you must hand over your identity documentation so that we can check its validity.
 You need to bring the following:

-The service administrator will examine your documents and check your identity.
+The service administrator will check your identity and examine your documents.
 Your documents will be returned to you straight away.
 If you cannot show a valid proof of identity document, you can prove your identity by providing other documentation.
 The Swedish Tax Agency will then assess whether this documentation confirms your identity.

-If you change details such as your name or citizenship, you must notify us by using our e-service Samordningsnummer.
+You can use our “Coordination number” e-service to update your details – for example, if you change your name or citizenship.
 You must also book an appointment for an identity check at a service centre and show documents that confirm your identity and the new details.
 You must also do this if you wish to request a change in the identity level of your coordination number.

-If you have a coordination number and your contact address changes, you must inform the Swedish Tax Agency of your new address.
-To do so, use our e-service Samordningsnummer, which is in Swedish.
+If you have a coordination number and your contact address changes, you must inform the Swedish Tax Agency of your new address using our “Coordination number” e-service.
+You don't need to book an appointment for an identity check if you report a change of address.

-A coordination number can be assigned on your behalf in the following circumstances:
+A coordination number can be assigned to you in the following circumstances:

-Your notification will state the final date by which you must visit a service centre.
+The notice will state the final date by which you must visit a service centre.
 You need to book an appointment for an identity check at a service centre.
+In certain circumstances, an identity check can be carried out by a passport-issuing agency such as an embassy.

 As the parent or guardian of a child with Swedish citizenship, you can apply for a Swedish passport for them at a Swedish embassy or a passport-issuing police station in Sweden.